firebelley/godot-export/README.md

   - The **Linux Headless** version of Godot that you want to export your project with.
 For example, to use the current stable of version of Godot your value will be `https://downloads.tuxfamily.org/godotengine/3.1.2/Godot_v3.1.2-stable_linux_headless.64.zip`.
 If you do not use the Linux Headless version exporting will fail.
 - `godot_export_templates_download_url`
   - The link to the `.tpz` archive of export templates.
 Can be found at `https://downloads.tuxfamily.org/godotengine`.
 The export templates must be for the same version of Godot that you are using in `godot_executable_download_url`.
 For example, the `godot_export_templates_download_url` that matches the `godot_executable_download_url` version is `https://downloads.tuxfamily.org/godotengine/3.1.2/Godot_v3.1.2-stable_export_templates.tpz`
-- `godot_template_version`
-  - A representation of the Godot version.
-For the above stable version, this value would be `3.1.2.stable`.
-For mono, it would be `3.1.2.stable.mono`.
-If you have templates installed on your local machine you can find this exact string by looking at your local templates directory:
-    - `~/.local/share/godot/templates` for Linux
-    - `%APPDATA%/Roaming/Godot/templates` for Windows
 - `relative_project_path`
   - The relative path to the directory containing your `project.godot` file.
 If your `project.godot` is at the root of your repository then this value should be `./`.
 Do _not_ include `project.godot` as part of this path.
 - `create_release` default `true`